joshbegley/nyt-latest/previous.md

 `The Australian government is the latest victim of a hack by artificial intelligence tools, adding to growing worries about the technology.`\
 https://www.nytimes.com/2026/09/24/business/dealbook/ai-safety-concerns-go-global.html

 **U.N.
-Live Updates: Abbas Criticizes Israeli War and Failure of Gaza Peace Plan**\
+Live Updates: Abbas Criticizes Israeli Attacks and Failure of Gaza Peace Plan**\
-`The Palestinian leader, Mahmoud Abbas, condemned settler attacks in the West Bank, saying, ‘We will not leave our homeland.’
+`The Palestinian leader, Mahmoud Abbas, condemned settler violence in the West Bank, saying, ‘We will not leave our homeland.’
 Prime Minister Benjamin Netanyahu of Israel will take the stage later today, weeks before pivotal elections at home.`\
 https://www.nytimes.com/live/2026/09/24/world/un-general-assembly-news

 **In San Francisco, It’s a Good Time to Be a Satirist**\